firozkhan18/technologies-notes/All-In-One.md

 - **Static Methods**: Provide utility methods directly within the interface, avoiding inheritance issues.

 This illustrates how Java 8 enhances interfaces, enabling better design and resolving multiple inheritance complexities.

+---

+## To resolve the diamond problem in Java

 To resolve the diamond problem in Java, when two interfaces have the same method (including default methods) and a class implements both, the class must explicitly override the method to clarify which implementation to use.
 Here’s a coding example demonstrating this: